Qz07/predicting-state-electricity-consumption/README.md

 First, `U.S._STATE`, states can be a geographical information that contribute to the amount of electricity consumption.
 For example, states with higher indsutrial heavey cities will have a upward sloping relationship with the amount of electricity consumptoin.

 *Insert graph after double check*

+*** This also goes for industrial customers too much noise need standadize

+*** There's alot of noise within population after we see the graph there are possible clusters thus we added different tags on to the population numbers

 State the features you added and why they are good for the data and prediction task.
 Note that you can’t simply state “these features improved my accuracy”, since you’d need to choose these features and fit a model before noticing that – instead, talk about why you believe these features improved your model’s performance from the perspective of the data generating process.